-The work began in November 2020 — three months ahead of schedule — in the Oitis 22 park in the municipality of Casa Nova (Bahia), and represents Iberdrola's entry into a new state, Piauí (in which 10 of the 12 parks will be located).
-Furthermore, its construction will contribute to the economic and social development both in this state and its neighbouring Bahia, both in the north-east of Brazil, where it will generate more than 1,500 jobs.
+The work began in November 2020 — three months ahead of schedule — in the Oitis 22 park in the municipality of Casa Nova (Bahia), and represented Iberdrola's entry into a new state, Piauí (in which 10 of the 12 parks will be located).
+Furthermore, its construction will contribute to the economic and social development both in this state and its neighbouring Bahia, both in the north-east of Brazil, where it has already generated about 1,500 jobs.

-A 500 KV voltage substation and approximately 71 kilometres of transmission line will also be built to guarantee the connection of the new wind complex to the Queimada Nova II substation in Piauí.
+A 500 KV voltage substation and approximately 70 kilometres of transmission line are also advancing to guarantee the connection of the new wind complex to the Queimada Nova II substation in Piauí.

 With its 566.5 MW of power, Oitis will secure its place on the world podium of the Iberdrola group's onshore wind farm complexes in terms of installed capacity, just behind the American company Peñascal in the state of Texas (606 MW), and just ahead of the Scottish Whitelee wind farm (539 MW), located south of Glasgow.

 It will be able to supply around four million people — a population equivalent to that of the state of Paraíba — and prevent the emission of 1.2 million tonnes of CO2 over 20 years.